Kongloner/SegFinder/README.md

 ```
 Required arguments:

- `--indata`: the location of the raw data (in 'fq.gz' format,for paired-end sequencing data, file names should follow the *_1.fq.gz and *_2.fq.gz format to distinguish sequencing data from different libraries).
+ `--indata`: the location of the raw data (in 'fq.gz' format, for paired-end sequencing data, file names should follow the *_1.fq.gz and *_2.fq.gz format to distinguish sequencing data from different libraries).

  `--stage`: specify the stage of the pipeline to run: preprocess, rdrp_find, or segment_find.